-Small orchestras like Quadrille Bands were by far the predominant tradition of music at early 19th century American public balls, but there were also other options, from a single fiddler, or a single piano, to larger orchestras, as you would expect in the multicultural mix of early America.
+Small orchestras like Quadrille Bands were by far the predominant tradition of music at early 19th century American public balls, but there were also other options, from a single fiddler or a single piano, to brass bands, military bands, and larger orchestras, as you would expect in the multicultural mix of early America.
 African American musicians and composers played a significant role in American music, like the famous Philadelphia composer Francis Johnson (1792-1844).
 In the 19th century, Black dance musicians were especially noted when a dance had a solo fiddler (as noted in all three descriptions of Black callers that Jamison found), but there were also some African American bands, including some in the north, like the Colored Cotillon Band of Canajoharie, in New York State.
 Fortunately, books have been written on African American music, and I trust that the reader is already familiar with the significant contributions of Black musicians and composers in American music, which has, since then, influenced music all over the world.

 German immigrants, who were a sizable proportion of the American population, also factor into dance music, and you can see that the complete discussion of American dance music is indeed another long paper in itself.
 The bottom line is that when musicians were needed for a ball, most towns had plenty of musicians who could read sheet music, or a nearby town did, and printed dance music for these bands was widely published and easily available.
 (See Appendix C for a list of 19th century dance orchestrations, with a link to free downloads.)